Gardusio/Stasera-Non-Esco/README.md

 Brief description:

-	Simple mobile app to manage incoming delivery-orders.
+	Simple mobile app to make delivery orders.
 The app is thought for the shop in wich i worked as a rider.

 	The shop (Stasera Non Esco) is actually trying to buy an orders management system.
 This repo contains a first demo-proposal for them.